Published On: 28 Jun 2022

 The only challenge every modern marketer will face is the proliferation of channels… For instance, the never-ending wave of new social media apps and sites.
 This means more interactions to keep track of and more customer records to resolve into a golden record.

-At Moda, something’s brewing that will certainly make you the smartest marketer in the room.
+At Lifesight, something’s brewing that will certainly make you the smartest marketer in the room.

 Interviews, tips, guides, industry best practices, and news.

 Uncover the distinctions between Packaged CDP and Composable CDP in our insightful comparison.
 Choose the right solution...

 Unlock the evolution of web tracking: from client-side origins to the power of server-side tracking.
 A journey through d...